Zeke-OS/zeke/doc/coding_standards.markdown

     # Assembly file
     test-ASRC$(configTEST_CONFIGURABLE) += src/test/lowlevel.S

-The main makefile will automatically discover `test-SRC-1` list and will compile a new static library based on the compilation units in the list.
+The kernel makefile will automatically discover `test-SRC-1` list and will compile a new static library based on the compilation units in the list.
 Name of the library is derived from the makefile's name and so should be the first word of the source file list name.

-### Target specific compilation options and special files
+### Target specific compilation options

-As we don't want to put anything target specific and possibly changing data to the main makefile we are using another makefile called `target.mak`.
-This file contains the targer specific compilation options for different phases of compilation. `target.mak` doesn't need to be changed if Zeke is compiled for a different platform but it has to be updated if support for a new platform is to be implemented.
+Because we don't want to put any target specific configuration into the main makefile we are using another makefile called `target.mk`.
+This file contains the target specific compilation options for different phases of compilation.
+`target.mk` doesn't need to be changed if Zeke is compiled for a different platform but it has to be updated if support for a new hardware platform is to be implemented. `target.mk` is generic in a way that it can be used to configure kernel compilation as well as user space utility compilation.

-`target.mak` should define at least following target specific variables:
+`target.mk` should define at least following target specific variables:
 + `ASFLAGS`:    Containing CPU architecture flags
-+ `MEMMAP`:     Specifying linker script for kernel image memory map
-+ `STARTUP`:    Specifying target specific startup assembly source code file
 + `CRT`:        Specifying CRT library used with the target

 and optionally: